ajuvercr/rdf-lens/README.md

 ```

-**Deep objects**
-Deep objects are also supported, let's reuse the point shape to extract a line.
+**Deep objects** are also supported, let's reuse the point shape to extract a line.

 ```turtle
 [] a sh:NodeShape;